Telecom Italia hopes to surprise with positive H1 results - CEO

-MILAN, June 15 (Reuters) - The chief executive of Telecom Italia TLIT.MI said on Wednesday he hoped the former phone monopolist could surprise markets with positive first-half results.
+MILAN, June 15 (Reuters) - The recently appointed chief executive of Telecom Italia TLIT.MI said on Wednesday he hoped the former phone monopoly could surprise markets with positive first-half results.

 "On August 3 we will publish results for the first half of the year", CEO Pietro Labriola said at the presentation of the group's new communication campaign.
 "We hope to surprise with positive results."